 Camp Kipwe is near Twyfelfontein in Damaraland, Namibia: a place of singular beauty and unimaginable tranquillity.
 The lodge has just nine dome-suites with polished floors, en suite bathrooms partially open and built into the enclosing boulders.
 A large deck opens out to the glorious view across the valley.
 The living area is a collection of larger domes, split level decks, a rock pool, lounge, dining area and curio shop.

-9 rooms plus 1 suite built into the granite boulders with thatch, trees, wooden decking and natural stone; en suite bathrooms with hot running water and flushing toilets; large private balcony overlooking the Abu Huab Valley; lounge, bar, dining area and viewing deck; swimming pool built into the rocks; curio shop; air strip
+9 bungalows, of which 2 are family rooms plus 1 suite built into the granite boulders with thatch, trees, wooden decking and natural stone; en suite bathrooms with hot running water and flushing toilets; air-conditioning; hairdryer; safe; large private balcony overlooking the Abu Huab Valley; lounge, bar, dining area and viewing deck; swimming pool built into the rocks; curio shop; airstrip

 Damaraland is about nature, scenery and rare desert-adapted wildlife.
-Activities at Camp Kipwe include scenic tours of the area and visits to the Twyfelfontein rock art; guided walks and game drives in search of the desert-adapted elephant and chance encounters with several species of hardy animals and birds that thrive in Damaraland.
+Activities at Camp Kipwe include scenic tours of the area and visits to the Twyfelfontein rock art; guided walks (pre-arranged on arrival); self-guided walks and game drives in search of the desert-adapted elephant and chance encounters with several species of hardy animals and birds that thrive in Damaraland.